Unity-Technologies/ml-agents/ml-agents/README.md

-# Unity ml-agents interface and trainers
+# Unity Ml-Agents Interface and Trainers

 The `mlagents` package contains two components : The low level API which allows you to interact directly with a Unity Environment and a training component which